Nigel-Mark-Smith/process_vacancies/README.md

 ------------- | -------------
-initialize_database.py | Configures and checks the MySQL 'vacancies' database and associated tables. parse_mail.py | Parses Outlook mail and adds details of new vacancies to MySQL update_vacancies.py | Interacts with the user allowing them to change details ( including ) the state of individual vacancies. companies.data | An extract of Companies House data containing known recruitment agencies. connect.data | Information required to connect to local MySQL instance definition.sql | All SQL statements required to define the 'vacancies' database and associated tables. engines.data | CV engine specific data including location of Outlook mail folder and format of unique vacancy urls.
+initialize_database.py | Configures and checks the MySQL 'vacancies' database and associated tables. parse_mail.py | Parses Outlook mail and adds details of new vacancies to MySQL update_vacancies.py | Interacts with the user allowing them to change details ( including the state ) of individual vacancies. companies.data | An extract of Companies House data containing known recruitment agencies. connect.data | Information required to connect to local MySQL instance definition.sql | All SQL statements required to define the 'vacancies' database and associated tables. engines.data | CV engine specific data including location of Outlook mail folders and format of unique vacancy urls.

 As well as the above scripts and data files the following supporting documentation is also provided: